LDenninger/fast-depth-compression/README.md

 <a name="contributing"></a>
 ## 🤝 Contributing

 I welcome any contributions or algorithm requests for depth compression.
 Provided how much work is required, meaning whether there is an existing C++ implementation or only documentation, this process might take longer.

+### Upcoming Changes
+There are a few things that are already planned to be added/changed:
+- The complete abstraction layer and implementation of frame-wise and video encoder/decoders has to be moved to the C++ backend
+- Tests exclusively for the C++ backend
+- Tests to profile the encoder and decoder with comprehensive summary

 <a name="license"></a>
 ## 📄 License